Rickmic/Deep_CLEM/README.md

       save the ZIP file in a directory of your choice
     </li>
     <li>
-      open the directory with the explorer and unzip the file
+      open the directory with an explorer and unzip the file
     </li>
     <li>
       open the unziped directory